YZ-Shi/HW8/README.md

 # HW8
-Exercise using firebase with CRUD functionalities
+Exercise using firebase with CRUD functionalities and Github